 Being the most popular part of the Lake District, Windermere is easy to get around, but you might still need the help of one of our maps.
 These can also help you find the local tourist information centres, including Brockhole - The Lake District Visitor Centre.

 Windermere station has regular trains linking to the mainline at Oxenholme.
 From the station forecourt frequent buses take you to Bowness, Brockhole, Ambleside and Grasmere as well as further afield.
 Windermere Lake Cruises boats travel the length of the Lake and there is a network of traffic free cycle paths.
-For more details and links to timetables visit our Travel and Transport pages.
+For more details and timetables see getting to and around the Lake District.

 We can help you with booking accommodation, tickets or attractions.
 See us on the south side of Bowness Bay, home to Bowness Information Centre.